 Food in Cambodia: What to Know and to Eat—Full Article Coming Soon!

 With the usual exception of large cities late at night, particularly Phnom Penh, Cambodia is generally a safe and friendly country.
 Petty theft (e.g., purse, bag and phone snatching), especially from those on motorcycles, is common in Phnom Penh.
 Be discreet with your possessions, especially electronics, and as always, take extra care in all poorly lit or more remote areas.
 In Siem Reap, a general rule is that it’s not safe for younger female travelers to be out alone after 8:00 p.m. in certain areas.
 It’s best to use tuk-tuk or taxi drivers who are reputable and well known to the place you’re staying.

 The police are not the most useful as they’re usually conspicuously absent from tourist areas and anywhere else on the street after nightfall.
 Police assistance can, in many cases, require some “facilitation” money, especially to initiate investigations.
 That said, to reach the Tourist Police by phone you can try the following numbers: 012 942 484 in Phnom Penh, or 012 402 424 in Siem Reap.

 All this being said, the violent crime rate is very low—especially toward foreign visitors, whose harm carries the perceived threat of foreign government involvement.
 Tourists who use common sense have little to fear.

 What is Backroads

 Established in 1979, Backroads is a pioneer in active, immersive and off-the-beaten-path travel.
 Now operating adventure tours in over 50 countries, our passion for discovery and our desire to experience the world in original ways continue to inspire our pursuit of new adventures.
-We hope this guide will be enlightening to you as you plan your next great Cambodia adventure!
+Explore all our Cambodia tours here, and we hope this guide will be enlightening as you plan your next great adventure!